-\$ mlkit -no_gc -Ptypes -Pdre projection.sml
+\$ mlkit -no\gc -Ptypes -Pdre projection.sml

 To get more information about which options you can pass to the MLKit at the command-line, try executing mlkit -help.
-The output of executing this command is shown in Appendix A (for a version of the MLKit that uses the native X86 backend).
+The output of executing this command is shown in Appendix A.

 2.10 Running Compiled Programs